šŸ› ļø How to Install a Prehung Door: A Complete DIY Guide

 I’ve done a lot of DIY home improvements over the years, but one of the biggest game-changers was when I learned how to install a prehung door myself.
 The first time, I was nervous—framing, leveling, shimming?
 It sounded complicated.
 But once I walked through the process step by step, it turned out to be a surprisingly manageable weekend project.

-In this guide, I’ll break down exactly how I install a prehung door every time now—from tools and measuring to leveling and sealing—based on real experience, not theory.
+In this guide, I’ll break down exactly how I install a prehung door every time, now, from tools and measuring to leveling and sealing—based on real experience, not theory.

-📦 What Is a Prehung Door, Anyway?
+šŸ“¦ What Is a Prehung Door, Anyway?

 Before I ever installed one, I assumed a door was just a door.
-But a prehung door is a door and its frame, already attached together by the manufacturer.
+But a prehung door is a door and its frame, already attached by the manufacturer.
 You get the slab, hinges, jamb, and sometimes even the threshold all in one unit.
 This makes it easier for homeowners like us to install without needing advanced carpentry skills.

 Why I Use Prehung Doors: I switched to prehung units after trying to replace a door slab inside an old, warped frame—it was a nightmare to align.
 Prehung solved all of that in one go.